Kyrie Irving Apologized to LeBron James for Behavior When They Were Teammates

 It's been roughly 18 months since Kyrie Irving decided to move on from LeBron James and request a trade out of Cleveland, but now that his Boston Celtics are struggling, the 26-year-old point guard is beginning to empathize with his former teammate.

-Irving revealed on Wednesday that he recently called James to apologize for not fully understanding the four-time NBA MVP's role as a leader while the two were teammates with the Cavs, per the Boston Globe's Nicole Yang:
+Irving revealed Wednesday that he recently called James to apologize for not fully understanding the four-time NBA MVP's role as a leader while the two were teammates with the Cavs, per the Boston Globe's Nicole Yang:

 Nicole Yang @nicolecyang